-In the simplest terms, the megalodon was a gigantic, now extinct shark.
-It lived millions of years ago and is considered to be the largest shark to ever live in our oceans, and one of the largest fish ever recorded.
+In the simplest terms, the megalodon was a gigantic, now-extinct shark.
+It lived millions of years ago and is considered to be the largest shark to ever live in our oceans and one of the largest fish ever recorded.
 Due to its immense size, the creature often brings to mind images of a prowling, bloodthirsty predator that belongs more to storybooks and horror stories than it does to the history of our planet.
-But, just like dinosaurs, these creatures were quite real and quite spectacular.
+But, just like dinosaurs, these creatures were real and spectacular.

-Megalodon’s scientific name is Carcharocles megolodon meaning “giant tooth”.
-The shark is well named.
-A single tooth is three times the size of the tooth of a great white shark.
+Megalodon’s scientific name is Carcharocles megalodon, or more recently Otodus megalodon, meaning “giant tooth.”
+The shark is well-named – a single megalodon tooth is three times the size of the tooth of a great white shark.
 In fact, megalodon teeth have served as one of the main sources of information for scientists interested in learning about this spectacular creature.
-Unfortunately, scientists and researchers are unable to pin down exactly when megalodon prowled the oceans.
+Unfortunately, scientists and researchers are unable to pin down exactly when the megalodon prowled the oceans.
 Best estimates put the shark as far back as 15.9 million to 2.6 million years ago, from the middle of the Miocene to the Pliocene epoch.

 How Big Were Megalodons?

 Dramatizations of megalodon have perhaps overly hyped the size of this ancient shark, but not by much.
 With fossilized bone and teeth, scientists are able to estimate that the fish grew to be between 60 feet, or 18 meters in length, and 80 feet, or 25 meters in length.
 That’s about the length of one or one and one-fourth bowling lanes.
 Modern great white sharks are only 20 feet long (6 m) in comparison.